 AMP pages being a technology developed by google support Google Analytics(GA) tracking which can help track customers and build custom reports for free.

-Amp Pages are something that being vastly adopted by websites.
-Being an Open Source project it is free to utilize and as a bonus it positively affects the site SEO.
-Google will always rank faster pages higher and utilizing the power of AMP pages is one of the easiest things that can get your website in their good books.
+Amp Pages are something that is being vastly adopted by websites.
+Being an Open Source project it is free to utilize and as a bonus, it positively affects the site SEO.
+Google will always rank faster pages higher and utilizing the power of AMP pages is one of the easiest things that can get your website in its good books.